Acoustic Soft Tactile Skin (AST Skin): Introduction

 \section{Introduction}

-\IEEEPARstart{A}{}ccurately measuring physical interactions is crucial for many physical robotic tasks, including human-robot interaction~\cite{fritzsche2011tactile}, object grasping, and manipulation~\cite{yousef2011tactile}.
-Tactile sensing technologies have been developed and improved to enable robot agents to understand their environment better, leading to safer, more precise, and more efficient actions in a broader range of physical interaction tasks~\cite{Mandil2022RSS,dahiya2009tactile,dargahi2005advances}.
+Despite advancements in soft tactile sensing, persistent limitations are evident (as discussed in a recent review on tactile sensing technologies~\cite{mandil2023tactile}).
+Many commercially available soft tactile sensors come with fixed shapes and sizes, posing challenges in integration with existing hardware, especially in space-constrained environments.
+For instance, incorporating camera-based tactile sensors is problematic due to their space requirements~\cite{yuan2017gelsight,lepora2021soft}.
+Furthermore, developing sensors with intricate electrical components to fit tight spaces demands sophisticated manufacturing techniques and incurs high costs.
+There is a need for less complex tactile sensing technologies that can easily adapt to various shapes, limited space and form factors.

-In the context of manipulation tasks, soft tactile sensors are gaining importance as a retrofit to end effectors after understanding the relevance of soft object handling.
-These sensors feature a soft, flexible sensing surface whose deformation provides tactile information such as force, contact location, and contact surface maps.
-Soft tactile sensors utilise both electronic (e.g., resistive~\cite{zimmer2019predicting}, capacitive~\cite{li2016wide}, piezoelectric~\cite{song2019pneumatic}, magnetic~\cite{rehan2022soft,diguet2022tactile}, impedance~\cite{wu2022new}) and non-electronic transduction methods (e.g., camera-based~\cite{ward2018tactip,gomes2022geltip,yuan2017gelsight,donlon2018gelslim,lambeta2020digit,10017344,sferrazza2019design}, fluid-based~\cite{gong2017pneumatic}, and acoustics~\cite{chuang2018ultrasonic,shinoda1997acoustic,tanaka2015tactile,teramoto2001acoustical}) and their combinations~\cite{park2022biomimetic} for converting the deformation to valuable tactile information.
+Accurate measurement of physical interactions plays a vital role in various physical robotic tasks, such as human-robot interaction~\cite{fritzsche2011tactile}, object grasping, and manipulation~\cite{yousef2011tactile}.
+Tactile sensing can be used to observe the interaction state in physical robot interactions\cite{nazari2021tactile}.
+Tactile predictive models~\cite{Mandil2022RSS} can then make predictive controller possible, e.g. for slippage control~\cite{nazari2023proactive} or cluster manipulation~\cite{nazari2023deep}, leading to safer, more precise, and more efficient actions in a broader range of physical interaction tasks~\cite{Mandil2022RSS,dahiya2009tactile,dargahi2005advances}.
+Soft tactile sensors are important for handling deformable objects and robust manipulation.
+These sensors feature a soft, flexible sensing surface whose deformation provides tactile information such as \emph{normal/shear forces}, \emph{contact location}, and contact surface texture, etc. Soft tactile sensors utilise both electronic (e.g., resistive~\cite{zimmer2019predicting}, capacitive~\cite{li2016wide}, piezoelectric~\cite{song2019pneumatic}, magnetic~\cite{rehan2022soft,diguet2022tactile}, impedance~\cite{wu2022new}) and non-electronic transduction methods (e.g., camera-based~\cite{ward2018tactip,gomes2022geltip,yuan2017gelsight,donlon2018gelslim,lambeta2020digit,10017344,sferrazza2019design}, fluid-based~\cite{gong2017pneumatic}, and acoustics~\cite{chuang2018ultrasonic,shinoda1997acoustic,tanaka2015tactile,teramoto2001acoustical}) and their combinations~\cite{park2022biomimetic} for converting the membrane deformation to tactile information.